SAP/langchainjs-integration-for-sap-hana-cloud/docs/setup_guide.md

    - Refer to the [Node installation guide](https://nodejs.org/en/download) for instructions on how to install Node.

 2. **Pnpm**
-   - This project uses Yarn as the dependency manager.
+   - This project uses pnpm as the dependency manager.
    - To install it globally run:

        ```bash